qaware/worst-ui-contest/README.md

 - Learn about UI/UX.
 - And for the competitive among you: Win!

-There will be prizes for the best/worst/ugliest submission and the best analysis.

 There will be a winner by public voting and a winner for the best analysis of why the submitted UI is so bad.
+For both winners there will be prizes.

 ## Participation